hm-lang/core/proposals/README.md

 We also don't use a different concept for interfaces and inheritance.
 The equivalent of an interface in hm-lang is simply an abstract class.
-This way we don't need two different keywords to `extend` or `implement` a class or interface, we simply always `extend` the class.
+This way we don't need two different keywords to `extend` or `implement` a class or interface.
+In fact, we don't use keywords at all; to just add methods (or class functions/variables), we use this syntax, `childClass: parentClass { ::extraMethods(): int, ... }`, and to add instance variables to the child class we use this notation:
+`childClass: all_of[parentClass, [ChildX: int, ChildY: str]] { ... methods }`.

 ## safety